-Director or Consulting fees were paid to or accrued by the following and are related party transactions: 2020 \$ 2019 \$ Decambruns Pty Ltd - an entity associated with Rodney Cameron (Director of Blue Energy Limited - November 2011 to present).
+Director or Consulting fees were paid to or accrued by the following and are related party transactions: 2021 \$ 2020 \$ Decambruns Pty Ltd - an entity associated with Rodney Cameron (Director of Blue Energy Limited - November 2011 to present).
 In 2020 superannuation was paid directly into superannuation fund.
-60,360 66,000 Mojo Enterprises Pty Ltd - an entity associated with Karen Johnson (Director of Blue Energy Limited - September 2011 to present) In 2020, Ms Johnson's fees (\$60,360) were paid via - 66,000 the Company's payroll and superannuation was paid directly into superannuation fund.
+59,361 60,360

-The non-executive Directors fees were \$60,000pa, RAC fees were \$5,000pa both inclusive of superannuation.
-In addition, following the rules of the EIRP, they also each received \$1,000 (2019: \$1,000) being the cash element of the rights that vested in the financial
+The non-executive Directors fees are \$60,000pa, Risk and Audit Committee fees are \$5,000pa both inclusive of superannuation.
+In addition, in financial year 2020, following the rules of the EIRP.
+The Directors each received \$1,000 being the cash element of the rights that vested in that financial year.
+Superannuation is due on this payment.

-Other than disclosed above there have been no other transactions with related parties during the year.
+Other than disclosed above, there have been no other transactions with related parties during the year.